CONSUMER MEDICINE INFORMATION

 other sleeping tablets, sedatives or tranquillisers

-medicines used to relieve pain, strong pain killers
+medicines used to relieve pain, including strong pain killers such as opioids

 anaesthetics including some dental anaesthetics